If you’re looking for the best affiliate programs to sign up with or get into affiliate marketing, you’re in the right

 What’s an affiliate network?

 Affiliate networks are third-party platforms (you’ll hear me refer to them as “platforms” below) that help advertisers (often called merchants or vendors) link up with publishers.
 The bigger platforms can have tens of thousands of merchants and tens of millions of affiliate programs.

-Most networks also facilitate reporting, analytics, and payouts, making them a good solution for publishers who want to manage multiple affiliate relationships at once.
+Most affiliate networks also facilitate reporting, analytics, and payouts, making them a good solution for publishers who want to manage multiple affiliate relationships at once.

 There are lots of these.
 I’m only going to cover the biggest ones and the ones I have the most experience with in this section.